Data-Driven Modeling

 Simply upload data from your ERP, CRM, or other source systems in an Excel file.
 You can even drag the data file directly into the Designer.
 Jedox analyzes the structure of the file and automatically creates a database and a project in seconds.
 Smart, data-driven modeling automatically recognizes dimensions and data types.
 You can modify the structure of your model using intuitive drag-and-drop functionality.

-A data-driven modeling process generates two predefined global subsets *All and *Base for all dimensions.
+A data-driven modeling process generates two predefined global Subsets *All and *Base for all dimensions.

 Note: when using data-driven modeling, a new folder named "Integration" is automatically created in Jedox Web Designer, and source data files are stored inside that folder.

 It is also possible to access the data-driven modeling dialog directly from Excel Add-in.
-Go to the Jedox Ribbon and click on the Data-Driven Modeling button:
+Go to the Jedox ribbon and click on the Data-Driven Modeling button:

 Configuration requirements